Wednesday, 30 January 2019

 Bird Box is a post-apocalyptic film which involves a woman (played by Sandra Bullock) and two children trying to escape from monsters by travelling blind-folded - because seeing the monsters will drive them to insanity and suicide.
 It is in fact pretty run of the mill, drawing from many sources from Medusa in Greek mythology onwards.
 However it seems to have achieved a certain notoriety in America because there is a craze among some young people of trying to do various activities blindfolded; in fact Netflix have had to issue a warning to these bright sparks not to copy the characters.
 Despite this a teenager went driving in Utah earlier this week with her beanie hat pulled down over her eyes in imitation of a scene in the film.
 Needless to say she soon crashed into another car.
 Luckily nobody was hurt but the local police chief commented that he had never thought that he would have to warn the public not to drive while blindfolded!

-Tuesday 8 January 2019
+Tuesday, 8 January 2019

 Beginning the year

 So the New Year has properly begun, with James and Ally back at work, travelling in to town together by train every morning.
 They use an app on their phones to check whether the train is on time so that they can calculate whether they have a few more minutes in hand.
-David is still on holiday from university and I’m very proud of how hard he is working on his dissertation.
+Davie is still on holiday from university and I’m very proud of how hard he is working on his dissertation.
 He has been working on it solidly since he came home for the Christmas break, and he has showed me his colour coded plan where he keeps track of which sections he has completed.
 Jamie has been very busy at work over Christmas and New Year, but he has a holiday coming up next week which he is going to spend travelling with friends in New Zealand.
 I’m glad that he’s taking some time off to relax.

 As for me, my first aim this year is to work on my fitness, with the aim of walking at least five kilometres a day and also swimming or skiing at the snow dome.
 So far so good, but it’s only the 8th of January so it’s very early days.
 I have also been looking after Grandma, getting her hearing aids fixed and arranging eye appointments and just going round for a wee chat and a cup of tea.
 And I am continuing to make efforts with home cooking, particularly aiming to use up leftovers to reduce waste.
 I made a celery gratin yesterday using only ingredients that we already had in the house and James said that it was delicious.